-On receipt of a written complaint under the Code, whether from a member (because the complaint involves the Mayor/Chair) or from the Mayor/Chair after an initial assessment, the Chief Executive will refer the complaint to an investigator selected from a list agreed at the start of the triennium.
-The Chief Executive will also:
+On receipt of a complaint under this Code, whether from a Board member (because the complaint involves the Mayor/Chair of the Board), or from the Mayor/Chair after an initial assessment, the Chief Executive will refer the complaint to an investigator selected from a panel agreed at the start of the triennium.
+The Chief Executive will also inform the:

-- 1. Inform the complainant that the complaint has been referred to the independent investigator and the name of the investigator, and refer them to the process for dealing with complaints as set out in the Code; and - 2.
-Inform the respondent that a complaint has been made against them, the name of the investigator and remind them of the process for dealing with complaints as set out in the Code.
+- (a) Complainant that the complaint has been referred to the independent investigator and the name of the investigator, and refer them to the process for dealing with complaints as set out in the Code; and - (b) Respondent that a complaint has been made against them, the name of the investigator and refer them to the process for dealing with complaints as set out in the Code.